nathanMils/my-assesment/README.md

 - The `Python.py` file, found in the `Task_2` folder, contains the python related questions in the assessment. **This is the only Task 2 file that will be considered in the grading of your assessment.**
 - The `.csv` files located in the `Task_2/data` folder contain the datasets required to answer the python questions.

-### Running

-I updated the Dockerfile and used compose to bind mounts to map host directories into the container, enabling the container to read from and write to the host file system.
-Instead of just copying them into the container.
-Just made it a bit easier to work on.

-Use:

-- `docker compose up -d`

-Or you can uncomment the line in the Dockerfile, both should work.